Market Areas in General Equilibrium: Introduction

+Once these technical hurdles are surpassed, the model becomes highly tractable and allows for a rich set of comparative statics.
+Thanks to the closed-form solution for the Voronoi weights, we are able to characterize the effect of changes in shipping costs and total population on the size of market areas.
+The sign is unambiguous for all cities that are either more productive or less productive than all their neighbors.
+In particular, reductions in shipping costs increase the market area of more-productive urban centers.
+In contrast, the effect of changes in the size of the total population depends on the elasticity of substitution between urban and rural goods: with elastic demand, an increase in total population will favor urban centers that are more productive than their neighbors, similar to a reduction in shipping costs.

+As mentioned above, the spatial equilibrium of our framework features two novel aspects: the emergence of a well-defined notion of borders, and a set of vacant locations.
+Regarding this latter aspect, we use the model to derive sharp conditions for an urban site to be inhabited or vacant in equilibrium.
+For instance, when shipping costs are prohibitively high, all urban sites will be inhabited, and as shipping costs decrease, urban sites are ``sequentially'' abandoned until only one of them (the most productive one) remains inhabited.
+The conditions depend explicitly on the underlying geography: urban sites that happen to be located near more-productive ones will be abandoned earlier.
+While the the set of \textit{potential} urban sites is a primitive of the model, we remark that no other restriction is placed on it except that it is finite.

-Finally, we illustrate the workings of some of these tools in Section~\ref{sec:exp}, using Switzerland as an example case study.
-The empirical counterpart of the set of cities $S$ is the set of cantonal capitals, that is, the capital cities of the 26 federate State (cantons) forming the Swiss confederation (in the end, as explained in Appendix~\ref{app:data}, we use only 23 cities).
-We compute alternative theoretical tessellations and we evaluate them against the tessellation of cantonal borders.
-Although this exercise is meant to have illustrative purposes, we find that the equilibrium tessellation computed via our model is a better approximation to Swiss internal borders than alternative tessellations neglecting the role of geography and of market forces.
+We conclude the paper by applying the model to the case of Switzerland.
+This case study illustrates the workings of the version of the model without labor mobility, as well as the usefulness of a notion of hard borders for applied work.
+The empirical counterpart of the set of cities $S$ is the set of cantonal capitals: the capital cities of the federated state (cantons) forming the Swiss confederation.
+We compute alternative theoretical tessellations, which we evaluate against the tessellation of cantonal borders.
+We find that the equilibrium tessellation computed via our model is a better approximation of Swiss internal borders than alternative tessellations that neglect the roles of geography and market forces.